In this article, we discuss two practical methods for compressing CSS documents.

 Overview: This method involves placing the PHP script in a separate .php file and adding a set of rules to an .htaccess file.

 A more discrete, unobtrusive method for compressing CSS involves two steps.
-First, save the script provided in the first method (above) as a seperate gzip-css.php file and place it in a CSS-exclusive directory.
+First, save the script provided in the first method (above) as a separate gzip-css.php file and place it in a CSS-exclusive directory.
 Then, add the following ruleset to an .htaccess file located in the same CSS-exclusive directory (i.e., the CSS directory should contain only CSS files):

 # css compression htaccess ruleset